caroocortes/wikidata-edit-history/README.md

 ### Test files
 In test/ there are 2 test files (*test.xml* and *example.xml*) to run the parser.
 To run the parser on the test files run ```python3 -m test -f <file_name>``` where file_name is either ```example.xml``` or ```test.xml```.
+The file example_revision_text.json provides an example of a real revision text (contains claims, labels, descriptions, qualifiers, references).